Forest Preserves Offer Winter Activities

 Lace up your skates and head to the lake at Independence Grove in Libertyville or the rink at Lakewood’s Winter Sports Area.
 The shallow rink at Lakewood, open 6:30 am–9 pm, typically freezes earlier in the season than the lake at Independence Grove, open 6:30 am–sunset, where a 4.5-inch ice layer is required for ice skating.

-"There are so many amazing ways for visitors and families to recreate outside in nature during the winter, and there's no better place to experience the season and improve your physical and mental wellness than in your forest preserves," said Angelo Kyle, president of the Lake County Forest Preserves.
+"Your forest preserves provide so many ways for visitors and families to recreate outside in nature during the winter," said Angelo Kyle, president of the Lake County Forest Preserves.
+"There's no better place to experience the season and improve your physical and mental wellness."

 For a full list of winter activities, visit LCFPD.org/winter-sports.